jrodewig/wanderahead.github.io/_posts/2025-04-02-new-bern-one-of-north-carolinas-best-small-towns.md

 />

-Here’s a key fact about New Bern: bears.
+Here's a key fact about New Bern: bears.
 Not the living kind, but the symbolic ones.
 Named after Bern, Switzerland, where the bear is a heraldic icon, New Bern embraces this connection with over 80 fiberglass bear sculptures around town.
 Tracking them down is a fun challenge; grab a map from the visitors center if you want a head start.

-Spot a bear in a green vest, and you’ve found Mitchell Hardware.
+Spot a bear in a green vest, and you've found Mitchell Hardware.
 Step inside this 1898 general store for a dose of nostalgia.
-It’s stocked with everything from birdhouses to barbecue sauce to boating gear and doubles as an attraction itself.
+It's stocked with everything from birdhouses to barbecue sauce to boating gear and doubles as an attraction itself.